 Females littered throughout the year (Table 34).
 It will be noticed that there are two peaks in the incidence of births: February and July.
 The gerbils pass the cold spell in December and January in a state of torpidity.
 As soon as this torpidity is over, sexual activity increases and hence the peak in births in February.
 The increased activity in July is attributed to the optimum conditions existing during the rainy season in the desert (Prakash, 1960).
 It was earlier observed that the gerbil litters only during August-October (Prakash, 1960, 1962).
+This observation was based on the field collection of pregnant females during 1953-56.
+The collection of the gerbil in various months has, however, shown that they breed all the year round.
+However, Kaul and Ramaswami (1969) observed three peaks in the pregnancy rate, February to April, July and September to November at Jaipur.

-This observation Table 34.
-Seasonal incidence of breeding in desert gerbil (Prakash, 1964b)
+Seasonal incidence of breeding in descrt gerbil (Prakash, 1964b) Table 34.